North East Mall

-North East Mall (previously as Northeast Mall) is an American super-regional shopping mall located in Hurst, Texas, a suburb in the Dallas/Fort Worth metroplex.
-It is located south of highways SH 121/SH 183, and is east of Interstate Highway 820 S. It features two units, the main mall and the outside Shops at North East Mall both encompassing a total of 2,134,000 square feet (198,000 m^{2}) and featuring 135 stores.
-The mall features Macy's, Dillard's, Dick's Sporting Goods, and Penney's.
-A Primark is currently under construction at the mall.
+North East Mall (previously spelled Northeast Mall) is a super-regional shopping mall in Hurst, Texas, a suburb in the Dallas/Fort Worth metroplex.
+Located at the intersection of Airport Freeway (SH 121/SH 183) and Interstate 820, the mall is approximately 1.5 e6sqft and features 135 stores.
+It is the second-largest indoor mall in Tarrant County, behind only Grapevine Mills in Grapevine.

+The mall is anchored by Macy's, Dillard's, Dick's Sporting Goods, Primark, Penney's (a JCPenney-owned test store), and an 18-screen Cinemark theatre, with one additional vacant anchor building.